Weird Years

 Weird Years is a Canadian family animated sitcom produced by Lenz Entertainment and Mercury Filmworks.
 Created by Jason Hopley and Jamie Shannon, the show was aired on YTV from November 2006 to June 2007.
 26 half-hour episodes of the show were produced.
-The series follows the Dorkovitch family, who emigrated from the fictional Kryobia in Eastern Europe to Happy Valley, Labrador, Canada, as they tried to get adapted to the life in the New World while trying to keep alive some of the eccentric traditions of their homeland.
+The series follows the Dorkovitch family, who emigrated from the fictional Kryobia in Eastern Europe to Happy Valley, Labrador, Canada.
+The family try to adapt to life in the New World and maintain the traditions of their homeland.

 Synopsis

-Weird Years is an animated sitcom about plumber Donko Dorkovitch and his eccentric family, who come to North America from the fictional Kryobia in Eastern Europe.
+Weird Years is an animated sitcom about the plumber Donko Dorkovitch and his eccentric family, who come to North America from the fictional Kryobia in Eastern Europe.
 The show takes a look into the adventures of the Dorkovitch family in the 'new world'.
 They live in the Labrador town of Happy Valley.